SSWConsulting/SSW.Rules.Content/rules/induction-task/rule.md

 created: 2022-12-06T06:11:17.327Z
 guid: f02a5206-ef3e-44db-8f53-c26ed3a52233
 ---
-## Heading from test rule - Jimmy
+## Heading of the test rule - Jimmy

-When I create SSW Rules I need to consider the right format was used
+When I create SSW Rules I need to choose the right format to use

 They are including: